-- 34. As in the case of proctorial elections, attention is drawn to the provision which disqualifies any lay person who holds a paid office or employment of the kind referred to in paragraph 27 from being nominated for election to the General Synod.
-There is the same exception for certain Church Commissioners. - 35.
-A person who is qualified in one of the ways described in paragraphs 30 and 31 and whose name is also on the roll of a parish in another diocese or that of a guild church in the diocese of London must choose one of those places (and therefore one of the dioceses) in order to qualify as a candidate. - 36.
+- church in the diocese of London must choose one of those places (and therefore one of the dioceses) in order to qualify as a candidate. - 36.
 There is also a choice of area in which to stand as a candidate where a diocese is divided into electoral areas, as the candidate need not be on the roll of a parish in his or her chosen area or, if on the community roll at the cathedral, need not choose the area in which the cathedral is situated.
 However, in those circumstances, the candidate must either be on the roll of a parish in another area in the diocese or be on the community roll at a cathedral in the diocese.
 In a general election, or when casual vacancies are being filled in more than one electoral area, no one may stand in two or more electoral areas simultaneously.

-K NOMINATIONS
+NOMINATIONS